jeremyfelt/webconference-2014/talk.md

 So often our hands are tied by factors out of our control.

-Whether internal politics, learning curves, or large meetings that make it hard to come to decisions—many things can be stubborn in the way of progress.
+Whether it be internal politics, technological learning curves, or large meetings that make it hard to come to decisions—many things can prove stubborn in the way of progress.

 The longer things sit, the more things change around them.
 The more things change around them, the harder it is to change when the time comes.

-On the other hand, if we focus on continuous change and are constantly shipping, there is no easy opportunity to prevent change from happening or to be scared of what a large rewrite would look like.
+On the other hand, if we focus on continuous change and are constantly shipping new work, there is no easy opportunity to prevent change from happening or to be scared of what a large rewrite would look like.

 ## Rapid Incremental Improvements

-To constantly ship, we should rely on rapid, incremental improvements.
+To constantly ship, we can rely on rapid, incremental improvements.

-Many small enhancements will go unnoticed by many people.
-Large features will be broken down into smaller pieces that can be tested individually before being combined as part of a major effort.
-Bugs introduced into the system will have smaller effects.
+* Many small enhancements will go unnoticed by many people.
+* Large features will be broken down into smaller pieces that can be tested individually before being combined as part of a major effort.
+* Bugs introduced into the system will have smaller effects.

 ## Workflow...
 Getting from Development to Production

 For this to work, a clean and clear workflow must exist.
-Development should be a mirror of production that everyone can work with.
+Development should be a mirror of production that everybody can work with.

 Defining this workflow is the most important part.

 Everything we’re covering here involves buy-in from your team (and from you).
 In order for everyone to stay sane, an established workflow must exist.
-Even if you are the sole developer, designer, and content creator for a site, you’ll benefit.
+Even if you are the sole developer, designer, and content creator for a site, you’ll benefit, you'll benefit from having a workflow.

 ## Development vs Production